Support

 2. The business can provide support to those who need it.

-4. A whistleblower policy can ensure an employee has the option to make an anonymous disclosure or a confidential disclosure, where an employee has concerns regarding being treated differently by colleagues as a result of making a whistleblower report.
+4. A written policy can ensure an employee has the option to make an anonymous disclosure or a confidential disclosure, where an employee has concerns regarding being treated differently by colleagues as a result of making a whistleblower report.

 6. The existence of a well-drafted whistleblower policy can give a positive impression to a prospective investor who performs due diligence on your business.